coronel08/website-vid-project/README.md

 <br><br>

 ### Notes
-Javascript to handle toggle is at bottom of index.html
+Javascript to handle toggle is at bottom of index.html.
+Javascript if else practice using Javascipt Query Selector, Classlist.conatins, and GetElementByClassname.

+------ See Javascript section of file for if/else selecting javascript examples.
 <br><br>